facebook/react/OVERVIEW.md

 The payload for each message is a typed array.
 The first two entries are numbers that identify which renderer and root the update belongs to (for multi-root support).
 The rest of the array depends on the operations being made to the tree.

-We only send the following bits of information: element type, id, parent id, owner id, name, and key.
+No updates are required for many commits because we only send the following bits of information: element type, id, parent id, owner id, name, and key.
 Additional information (e.g. props, state) requires a separate "_inspectElement_" message.

 #### Adding a root node